Vintersaga

 Vintersaga is a 1984 song written by Ted Ström, recorded by himself.
-The song has also been recorded by Monica Törnell, Jerry Williams and Andreas Johnson.
+The song has also been recorded by Monica Törnell, Jerry Williams, and Andreas Johnson.

-The lyrics mentions how different places, people and ways of communication around Sweden handles a nationwide snowstorm, from Mommas krog in Kiruna in the northern parts to farms in Österlen in the south.
+The lyrics mentions how different places, people and ways of communication around Sweden handle a nationwide snowstorm, from Mommas krog in Kiruna in the northern parts to farms in Österlen in the south.
 Several other Ted Ström songs deal mainly with geographical names, transport and weather-related events.

 Recordings

 The song was recorded for his album Ge mig mer (1984) and has also been recorded by Monica Törnell (1984), Jerry Williams (1990) and Loa Falkman (2002) In 2007, the song was recorded by Jenny Wahlgren (born 1965) from Fjärdhundra.
 The Jerry Williams version charted at Svensktoppen for 12 weeks between 30 September-16 December 1990, peaking at second position.